vmenezes/nginx_sample/README.md

 the NGINX is not listening on port 80 by running `sudo netstat -ltnp` and trying to refresh the browser.

+This could also be accomplished using the provided Ansible playbook as `ansible-playbook -c local -i 'localhost,' /vagrant/playbook_disable_default.yml`

 ## Re-enable default site